rscircus/sensor-data-fusion-full-stack/README.md

 # Sensor Data Fusion - Full Stack

-This project implements the three plus one main pillars of Sensor Data Fusion, respectively Bayesian inference.
+This project implements the three plus one main pillars of Sensor Data Fusion making heavy use of Bayesian inference and properties auf Gaussian distributions.

 That is: